 14 February 2019

-The new UKCA mark could apply to certain products after 29 March 2019
+The new UKCA mark could apply to certain products if there is a no-deal Brexit

 The UK government has planned a new product safety symbol, which could replace the existing CE mark in the event of the UK leaving the European Union (EU) without a deal.

 The new symbol will carry the letters UKCA, standing for UK Conformity Assessed.